CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 Yes.
 You can mathematically generate your public and private keys using your passphrase.
 Since the addresses are generated on the fly using JavaScript, it is possible to do this in your own browser (even offline).
 You can use [this tool](https://blockscan.com/tool_generatekey).

-How does Counterwallet Make Money?
+How does Counterwallet make profit?
 -----------------------

 It doesn't!
 Counterwallet development is a public service to the Counterparty and Bitcoin community.
 If you would like to contribute, you can click the donate button within Counterwallet itself.
 Or you can fork [the code](https://github.com/CounterpartyXCP/counterwallet/) and contribute that way.